knucklesuganda/azure-docs/articles/container-registry/container-registry-health-error-reference.md

 Following are details about error codes returned by the [az acr check-health][az-acr-check-health] command.
 For each error, possible solutions are listed.

-For information about running `az acr check-healh`, see [Check the health of an Azure container registry](container-registry-check-health.md).
+For information about running `az acr check-health`, see [Check the health of an Azure container registry](container-registry-check-health.md).

 ## DOCKER_COMMAND_ERROR